certifiedfoolio/general-setup-linux/README.md

-# GTK Theme Setup
+# Theme Installer

-An installer for a theme and a couple other things.
+An installer for some themes and a couple other things.
 That's it.